Artsplosure

 Artsplosure is a nonprofit arts & cultural event production studio based in Raleigh, North Carolina.
-Artsplosure's mission is to give all people in the Raleigh community meaningful opportunities to experience the arts and enhance their cultural perspective.
-Artsplosure hosts Artsplosure - The Raleigh Arts Festival held each May in downtown Raleigh, North Carolina as well as WRAL First Night Raleigh held annually on New Year's Eve in downtown Raleigh.
-Artsplosure is funded in part by the city of Raleigh based on the recommendations of the Raleigh Arts Commission and is supported by the NC Arts Council, a division of the Department of Natural and Cultural Resources.
-Additionally, Artsplosure has dozens of local corporate and media sponsors.
+Artsplosure's mission is to "give all people in the Raleigh community meaningful opportunities to experience the arts and enhance their cultural perspective".
+Artsplosure hosts Artsplosure - The Raleigh Arts Festival held each May in downtown Raleigh as well as WRAL First Night Raleigh, held annually on New Year's Eve in downtown Raleigh.
+Artsplosure is funded in part by the city of Raleigh based on the recommendations of the Raleigh Arts Commission and is supported by the North Carolina Arts Council, a division of the Department of Natural and Cultural Resources.

 About the Artsplosure - The Raleigh Arts Festival

 The two-day event is held annually on the third weekend in May and includes over 170 visual artists showing and selling their work on the Fayetteville Street in downtown Raleigh, North Carolina.
-Artsplosure - The Raleigh Arts Festival also features live music performances on the main stage with up and coming artists.
+Artsplosure also features live music performances on the main stage local artists.
 The event is free to the public.